Comcast Business Internet Review 2020

 |Business Internet 1 Gig + 1 Voice Line + Select TV||$534.85||View More|

-You’ve heard it: there are Middle-Eastern dictatorships with better customer-service ratings than Comcast.
+You’ve heard it: Comcast has terrible customer service.
 It’s legend, but not entirely accurate—most of those complaints are aimed at the residential Xfinity side of the service.
 Comcast Business fares better in customer satisfaction.
 Most online customer reviews give positive feedback on the company’s internet speeds and support, while many negative comments regard pricing.

 - 24/7 local support